ReSpeak/Qint/README.md

 # Qint
-Qint allows you to speak with other people over the internet.
+Qint is an open-source TeamSpeak client that allows you to speak with other people over the internet.

 ## Screenshots
 ![main ui](https://share.splamy.de/20/02/firefox_2020-02-02_19-06-04.png)